Do Chemicals Really Affect Our Food?

 - Difficulty in conceiving and maintaining a pregnancy affected 40% more women in 2002 than in 1982.
 The incidence of reported difficulty has almost doubled in younger women ages 18–25.

 - The birth defect resulting in undescended testes has increased 200% between 1970 and 1993.

 - Since the early 1990s, reported cases of autism spectrum disorder have increased tenfold.

 Chronic disease is linked to chemical exposure

 - The last 30 years of environmental health science shows that small amounts of chemicals can have long-term effects when the exposure comes at vulnerable times of development.
 New studies have linked early life exposure to chemicals and the later diagnosis of breast and testicular cancer, learning and developmental disabilities, and Alzheimer’s disease.

-- Scientists have linked chemicals in building products, plastics, personal care products, and household cleaners to impairment to the reproductive system, increased risk of certain types of cancer, asthma, and developmental disabilities.
+- Scientists have linked chemicals in building products, plastics, personal care products, and household cleaners and those used by janitorial services to impairment to the reproductive system, increased risk of certain types of cancer, asthma, and developmental disabilities.

 - Over the past decade, the Centers for Disease Control and Prevention (CDC) has published data showing that exposures to chemicals like phthalates, bisphenol A (BPA), perfluorinated compounds, and cadmium are common.
 The CDC reports that almost everyone has these chemicals in their bodies.